Least Common Multiple Of 7 And 6

 Step-by-Step Calculation

-Let's delve into finding the LCM of 7 and 6 using different methods to solidify our understanding.
+Let's walk through finding the LCM of 7 and 6 using different methods to solidify our understanding.

 1. Listing Multiples: